MourhafHoary/invmanger-Backend-web-php/invmanger_web/README.md

 ## How to Use

-1. Access the application through `index.php`
+1. Access the application through `index.html` or `index.php`
-2. The application will redirect to the login page
+2. The landing page presents options to login or sign up
-3. Users can authenticate, sign up, or recover passwords
+3. Users can authenticate, register new accounts, verify email, or recover passwords
+4. After successful authentication, users are redirected to the home dashboard

 ## Development